akka/akka/akka-docs/rst/scala/remoting.rst

 When using remoting for actors you must ensure that the ``props`` and ``messages`` used for those actors are serializable.
 Failing to do so will cause the system to behave in an unintended way.

-For more information please see :ref:`serialization-scala`
+For more information please see :ref:`serialization-scala`.

 Routers with Remote Destinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^